heyoka/dataflow/README.md

 ----

 * more tests
+* api-docs for event-handlers
+* docs for component options
-* make use of gen_event for all logging, debugging, flow-system messages
+* make edoc work for df_component
 * single-run mode